Beyond-Better/bb/docs/DELEGATE_TASKS_DESIGN.md

 ## 12. Conclusion

-This design document outlines the implementation plan for the `delegate_tasks` tool and associated changes in the BBai project.
+This design document outlines the implementation plan for the `delegate_tasks` tool and associated changes in the BB project.
 By following this plan, we will create a flexible and powerful system for delegating tasks to child interactions, improving efficiency and reducing token usage.